Showhouse History

 55th Symphony Designers’ Showhouse, 3641 Madison Avenue, Kansas City, Missouri

-The 2025 Symphony Designers’ Showhouse is located in the Roanoke Historic District at 3621 Belleview across the street from the Thomas Hart Benton home at 3616 Belleview.
-The water permit for the house was issued in October 1906.
-A house this large likely took several years to build, so it could have been begun about 1903.
+The 2025 Symphony Designers’ Showhouse (No. 55) is located in the Roanoke Historic District at 3621 Belleview across the street from the Thomas Hart Benton home at 3616 Belleview.
+The water permit for the house was issued in October, 1906.
+Research is ongoing to document the architect of this large Elizabethan-Tudor home.

-The house stands on the original site of the Kansas City Inter-State Fair, which was sold to the Roanoke Investment Company.
+The house stands on the original grounds of the Kansas City Inter-State Fair which was sold to the Roanoke Investment Company.

-The first owner of the house was was William D. Johnson, a livestock dealer, but it was until 1908 that his name in the City Directory at 3621 Belleview.
-Actually, there were two William D. Johnsons, father and son.
-In 1911 William D. Johnson Jr. was listed as a student and in 1913 as a farmer.
+The builder and first owner was William Dever Johnson, a livestock dealer, but it was not until 1908 that his name appears in the City Directory at 3621 Belleview.
+Actually there were two William D. Johnsons, father and son.
+In 1911 William D. Johnson, Jr. was listed as a student and in 1913 as a farmer.
+The Johnson family was composed of the mother, Mrs. Anna M. Kern Johnson, born in Texas, four daughters and the one son.
+In 1914 they moved to Grandview, Missouri and called their home Belvedere Farm just off U. S. 71 and Outer Belt Road, formerly the home of Reuben Mastin.
+Until a stroke caused him to retire in 1948, Mr. Johnson was a millionaire cattleman, landowner, and benefactor of William Jewell College in Liberty, Missouri.

 Beverly Shaw, House Historian